Packages and Binaries:

 At startup, multixterm reads ~/.multixtermrc if present.
 This is simi-

-may not call xtermStartAll.
-Instead it is called implicitly, similar
+not call xtermStartAll.
+Instead it is called implicitly, similar to the

 The following example .multixtermrc file makes every xterm run ssh to